prism-em/prismatic/README.md

 ## LINUX/OS X Installation

 *\AJ: Doing the above should build all binary executables within the source tree.
-Currently, this includes a couple of tests for creating PRISM::Array2D objects with std/Thrust backends for CPU and GPU arrays in ./Array2D_test/.
+Currently, this includes a number of tests for creating PRISM::Array2D objects with std/Thrust backends for CPU and GPU arrays in ./Array2D_test/.
 There is also a basic CUDA example for doubling an array in ./CUDA_test/ that shows how to do so using both low level CUDA and the higher level Thrust API calls.
-The main executable is PRISM at the top of the source tree -- one day this will be either an entry point to a CLI or a GUI, but for now is a placeholder and computes an FFT*
+The main executable is
+PRISM at the top of the source tree -- one day this will be either an entry point to a CLI or a GUI, but for now is a placeholder and computes an FFT*

 PRISM is built on top of [CMake](https://cmake.org/), a cross-platform compilation utility that allows a single source tree to be compiled into a variety of formats including UNIX Makefiles, Microsoft Visual Studio projects, Mac OS XCode projects, etc. Only having to maintain one project means PRISM developers spend less time managing multiple code-bases and more time optimizing, debugging, and extending PRISM, resulting in a better end-user experience.